redhat-cop/infra.aap_configuration/roles/ad_hoc_command_cancel/README.md

-# tower_configuration.ad_hoc_command
+# tower_configuration.ad_hoc_command_cancel
 ## Description
-An Ansible Role to run a list of ad hoc commands in Ansible Tower.
+An Ansible Role to cancel a list of ad hoc commands in Ansible Tower.

 ## Requirements
 ansible-galaxy collectioninstall  -r tests/collections/requirements.yml to be installed